 Knowing how to light is science as much as art.
 Going beyond the basic 3-point lighting rules, the first step is understanding how different lights offer varied color temperatures.
-The latest LED technologies allow custom control of lighting temp across the entire Kelvin scale.
+The latest LED technologies allow custom control of lighting temp across the entire Kalvin scale.
 While this can be a valuable tool, knowing how to apply it is essential.
-With all the tools and options related to lighting, it’s worthy of an article on its own.
+With all the tools and options related to lighting, it really does become an artform all it’s own.

 Another over-looked tool in production is the lens, and it’s not just about maintaining a sharp focus.
 Variables like the quality of lens elements, focal length, aperture, and understanding how they interact is another layer of production to master.
 For example, applying the correct combination of settings will create that soft, blurred background.
 Going the opposite direction, a wide depth helps when capturing action or big scenes.

 While these insights offer an introduction to basic production detail, the depth and range of options to elevate any production would take many lifetimes to master.
 It’s that challenge, and the constant changes in technology enhancements, which make such a profession exciting and rewarding every day.

 Let’s chat, grab a coffee or lunch, and discuss what Big Picture can do for you!